grafana/provisioning-alerting-examples/terraform/README.md

 ```

-To apply the Terraform configuration:
+To provision the Grafana resources, apply the Terraform configuration as follows:

 1. Move to the directory containing the terraform configuration files.
 	```bash